Leadwerks/Documentation/CPP/CreateThread.md

 | extra | extra value passed to the entrypoint function |
 | start | if set to true the thread will begin execution immediately, otherwise it will begin in the ready state |

+## Remarks

+You can use threads to execute your own calculations or for integration with third-party libraries.
+Leadwerks is already extensively multi-threaded.
+The user API commands should never be called on separate threads.
+Even if your code appears to run without problems, it will cause crashes when it is run on other computers.

 ## Returns

 Returns a new thread object.